Select Page

-The Cold War was a period of intense political tension and military rivalry between the United States and the Soviet Union.
-One of the most significant events of this time was the division of Berlin, the capital city of Germany, into East Berlin and West Berlin.
+The cold war was a period in which two superpowers of the world power, the United States of America and the Soviet Union where in constant political conflict and engagement in arms race.
+Among the most important ‘changes of venue’ of this time was division of Berlin, the capital of Germany, into East Berlin and West Berlin.

 The Division

-After World War II, Germany was divided into four occupation zones controlled by the victors: the United States, the Soviet Union, Britain, and France.
-Berlin, located deep within the Soviet zone, was also divided in four sectors by the occupying powers.
+After World War II, Germany was divided into four occupation zones controlled by the victors: the United States, the Soviet Union, Britain, and france.
+The city of Berlin also was divided into four equal parts by the major Allied powers occupying it, although it lay fully within the Soviet zone.

 The Berlin Wall